billybillymc/stubs/README.md

-# Ticket Stubs — a harness to create a UI browsing your movie ticket stubs
+# Ticket Stubs — a harness to create a UI for browsing your movie ticket stubs

-A way for you to relive every ticket stub in your collection: you tear the ticket outside the cinema, pocket the stub at the auditorium door, and file it in a binder on a desk at home.
-It is built in Three.js, runs from a folder of files with no build step, and it is handed to you with the engine finished so you can start from a working thing rather than from nothing.
+Relive every ticket stub in your collection.
+You tear the ticket outside the cinema, pocket the stub at the auditorium door, and file it in a binder on a desk at home.

+Built in Three.js, runs from a folder of files with no build step, and comes with the engine finished so you can start from a working thing rather than from nothing.
-Six invented tickets ship with it.
-Swapping in your own collection is the whole job, and there is a page inside the kit for writing down what each night was actually about for you.
+Designed to work well with a coding agent.

 ---